 ‘Gathering of strangers’ reads the neon lights above the Whitworth Art Gallery, and it’s this ethereal, sublime atmosphere that carries throughout the venue.
-Following a major refurbishment, and extending through its existing space into Whitworth Park itself, walls are replaced with floor-to-ceiling windows, while the café now seemingly levitates among the trees.
-It all helps to frame the artwork, varied and inclusive as it is.
+Following a major refurbishment in 2015 it extends through into Whitworth Park itself with floor-to-ceiling windows and a café that seemingly levitates among the trees.
+It is a perfect mix of old and new, taking the best of its Victorian origins with a modern section that beautifully reflects the variety of work on display inside.

 Despite the ease of lockdown restrictions that are now in force, you still might feel the need to tread with caution.
 After all, it's been a while since we've had the chance to enjoy communal experiences together.
 For some, it's going to have to be something pretty special to get us out of our new routine.